aswingt65/Personal-Finance-Manager/README.md

 - At first, access to anyone’s deletion of transactions was allowable for the user.
 A logic that checks if a person has authenticated before allowing access to a particular resource took some time.
 Adding proper checks in the service layer fixed this.

 - I noticed some faults that were returning a response of 500 (Internal Server Error) while they were supposed to rely on 403 (Forbidden) or 404 (Not Found).
-To fix this issue, I created a custom exception handler annotated with @RestControllerAdvice to send the expected HTTP response code.
+To fix this issue, I created a custom exception handler annotated with @RestControllerAdvice in the GlobalException to send the expected HTTP response code.

-- I found writing tests of JUnit 5 and Mockito difficult but easy to do.
+- I found writing tests of JUnit 5 and Mockito difficult.
 At the first, I couldn't figure out how to mock services and repositories.
-After trying it out for a while and after inspecting the sample test case, I was confident to test service logic.
+After trying it out for a while and after inspecting the sample test case, I have succeeded in writing the test for my project.

 - Learning Project Structure: Figuring out how to arrange a Spring Boot app (controllers, services, repositories etc.) took a while.
 As I learnt better practices, I kept refactoring the code and improved the quality.